NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 Other pack specific metadata that you can set on any of the above items includes ```<PackageCopyToOutput>``` and ```<PackageFlatten>``` which sets ```CopyToOutput``` and ```Flatten``` values on the ```contentFiles``` entry in the output nuspec.

 > [!Note]
-> Apart from Content items, the `<Pack>` and `<PackagePath>` metadata can also be set on files with a build action of Compile, EmbeddedResource, ApplicationDefinition, Page, Resource, SplashScreen, DesignData, DesignDataWithDesignTimeCreatableTypes, CodeAnalysisDictionary, AndroidAsset, AndroidResource, BundleResource or None.
+> Apart from Content items, the `<Pack>` and `<PackagePath>` metadata can also be set on files with a build action of Compile, EmbeddedResource, ApplicationDefinition, Page, Resource, SplashScreen, DesignData, DesignDataWithDesignTimeCreateableTypes, CodeAnalysisDictionary, AndroidAsset, AndroidResource, BundleResource or None.
 >
 > For pack to append the filename to your package path when using globbing patterns, your package path must end with the folder separator character, otherwise the package path is treated as the full path including the file name.